 We are responsible for ensuring that all of the firm’s businesses have office space, data centers and business continuity facilities to support their needs.
 Sometimes we develop our own facilities (e.g., 200 West Street in New York, 30 Hudson Street in New Jersey and data centers in London and New York), and sometimes we lease them.
 Next door to our global headquarters in New York, we own a hotel and retail complex.
 We also own sites where we might one day develop additional facilities.

 Having a global role enables me to monitor different real estate markets all around the world.
 It also gives me exposure to a wide array of landlords and developers.
 Every market is different, with different dynamics and laws; this makes for a very challenging and energizing experience.

 My work is very team-based.
-Members of my team are located in Jersey City, London, Bangalore, Hong Kong, Singapore and Tokyo.
+Members of my team are located in Jersey City, London, Bengaluru, Hong Kong, Singapore and Tokyo.
 We would not be able to adequately cover all of the Goldman Sachs locations unless we worked effectively as a team.
 The most challenging part of the job is working with teams across several different time zones, where different languages are spoken, and where different legal systems and real estate products exist.

 I have found there to be a wide array of opportunities at Goldman Sachs.
 In my 20 years at the firm, I have spent ten years working in Real Estate Investment Banking, two working in Real Estate Merchant Banking, and eight in Corporate Real Estate.
 In addition, I have also worked on a variety of real estate projects with Goldman Sachs' Special Situations group and the Realty Management Division - two other businesses that are very real estate intensive.